svafaeva93/svafaeva93/README.md

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/shakhnoza-vafaeva)

+# 💻
-# 💻 These are some of the things I am continuosly working on: SQL, Python, PowerBI, Tableau and more.
+These are some of the things I am continuosly working on:
+- Data Cleansing, transformation and visualization using SQL, Python, PowerBI, Tableau and more.